-- Through your bank.
-You can arrange to pay your rent by Direct Debit.
-Contact Choice Service Centre to set this up, or you can pay whenever you want by calling your bank or paying through online banking. - By phone to us using your debit or credit card.
-You will need to give us your debit or credit card details, and the amount you want to pay. - By Allpay app.
-Download the Allpay app.
-You will need your rent reference number on your payment card, debit or credit card details, and the amount you want to pay. - Any post office, shop or garage showing the Paypoint sign.
-You must pay cash and show your rent payment card.
-Make sure you get a receipt and keep it safe. - By Housing Benefit direct payment.
-If you claim Housing Benefit, it can be paid direct to us.
-However, if your Housing Benefit does not cover the full amount of rent, you still need to pay us the difference. - By Universal Credit direct payment.
-If you claim Universal credit it can be paid directly to Choice.
-However, if your Universal Credit does not cover the full rental charge, you will need to pay us the difference. - By Rates Rebate.
+- Direct Debit / Bank payment.
+You can arrange to pay your rent via Direct Debit or bank payment/standing order.
+Contact Choice Services centre and a member of the Income recovery team will assist you. - Debit or credit card.
+Contact a member of the Income Recovery Team.
+You will need to provide your card details and the amount to be paid. - Allpay.
+Download the Allpay App.
+You will need your rent reference number (from your payment card), debit/ credit card details and the amount to be paid. - Paypoint.
+At any post office, shop or garage showing the Paypoint logo.
+You must provide them with your Allpay rent payment card.
+Ensure you keep your receipt as proof of payment. - Housing Benefit.
+If you claim Housing Benefit it can be paid directly to Choice.
+However, if your Housing Benefit entitlement does not cover the full weekly charge, you are required to pay Choice the difference. - Universal Credit.
+If you claim Universal Credit it can be paid directly to Choice.
+However, if your Universal Credit entitlement does not cover the full weekly charge you are required to pay Choice the difference. - Rates Rebate.
 If you are in receipt of Universal Credit you will need to submit an application for Rates Rebate.
-If this is not received then the full rates charge must be paid by you.
+If this is not received, or does not cover the full weekly rates charge, you are required to pay Choice the difference.